 ROI SOLEIL, Spain 2018, 62 min

 In front of the visitors of an art gallery, an actor stages the slow agony of the French monarch Louis XIV, until his final death, in a physical and psychological challenge of remarkable complexity.
 ROI SOLEIL is a reflection on the visual meaning of the actor's visage, and the deep mystery behind all genuine representation.
 The three essential dimensions of this dying body, the person, the actor (the vain person who is aware of being filmed) and the character, are questioned and merged with sensuality and innocence.

 HISTÒRIA DE LA MEVA MORT, F/Spain 2013, 148 min

 Casanova meets a new servant who will witness his last moments in life.
 From a Swiss castle with its gallant and libertine Eighteenth Century atmosphere, to his final days spent in poor and shadowy Northern lands.
 There, his rationalist way of thinking and frivolous and mundane world will succumb to and new, violent, occult and romantic force, represented by Dracula and his eternal power.

-HONOUR OF THE KNIGHTS reduces Miguel de Cervantes' "Don Quixote" to its elementary: Quixote and Sancho canter off, directionless, in search of adventures.
-On the way, their discussions tackle spiritual, chivalrous and practical matters... and their friendship deepens.
+HONOR OF THE KNIGHTS reduces Miguel de Cervantes' "Don Quixote" to its essentials: Quixote and Sancho on a journey.
+They gallop through the country in search of adventures.
+Along the way, they philosophize about spirituality, chivalry and daily life.
+Their friendship deepens.

 „My films are improvised, there is no script.
 I always use non-professional actors I know, more or less, so I intuit how they will react.
 I put them in situations where I ask them to say or do something so I can more or less predict how it will develop.
 There is a beautiful quote of Picasso’s: ‘I don’t look for things, I find them.“